Kota

 • Class E: Minister of Religion employed by the Church of Ireland representative body.

-• Class H: Non-Commissioned Officers (NCOs) and enlisted personnel from Defence forces.
+• Class H: Non-Commissioned Officers (NCOs) and enlisted personnel from Defence Forces.

 • Class S: Self-employed people.